pankitthakkar/Minigames/README.md

 ## TODO:
   - [x] Make main 'skeleton' for program, that others will be building off.
-  - [ ] Create C test for modules that will be used throughout development for unit tresting.
+  - [X] Create C test for modules that will be used throughout development for unit tresting.
   - [ ] Have each of the three game modules begin getting coded, and main menu calls set up (but untestable until code is further on).
   - [ ] Finish integration of modules and prepare for source V1 release.

 ## Important Dates / Milestones:
-  1. March 19 -- Modules finished, begin integration
+  1. March 24 -- Modules finished, begin integration
   2. March 26 -- Integration finsihed, prepare for code release
   3. March 28 -- First code release
   4. April 18 -- Test report